rossnelson/notes/talk.md

 Well, I, have been thinking a lot about this kid at school. he is just so depressed all the time.
-Im not sure why, but I was thinking if he knew jehovah and the truth it would really help him.
+Im not sure why, but I was thinking if he knew Jehovah and the truth it would really help him.

 Do you think you could help me come up with something I can talk to him about?